x

 Star Wars: The Rise of WTF

 August 5, 2020 – The movies of the Star Wars Sequel Trilogy looked great.
-And in general they were well cast with very talented actors.
+And in general they were well cast with talented actors.
 The problems had to do with the stories and story elements.

 SW7: The WTF Awakens